Dana Firas: Career

-From 1993 to 2000, Princess Dana worked at the Royal Hashemite Court in the Office of Her Majesty Queen Noor on programs that promote sustainable development, environmental protection, women's participation in development, youth health and education and programs that promote peace and international understanding.
+From 1993 to 2000, Princess Dana worked at the Royal Hashemite Court in the Office of Her Majesty Queen Noor on programs that promote sustainable development, environmental protection, women's participation in development, youth health and education, and programs that promote peace and international understanding.
 In 1999 after the passing away of His Majesty King Hussein bin Talal of Jordan, Princess Dana participated in the establishment of the King Hussein Foundation, and served as its acting executive until September 2000.
 While working in the Office of Queen Noor, Princess Dana served as a member of the Steering Committee of the 2000 World Conservation Congress organized by the World Conservation Union (IUCN) and held in Jordan.

 In 2016, Princess Dana joined the Board of the Fulbright Commission in Jordan.

+In 2023, she became a Trustee of the Turquoise Mountain Foundation.

 Cultural Heritage Preservation

 Princess Dana currently serves as President of the Petra National Trust, Jordan's oldest national nongovernmental organization in the field of heritage protection and preservation, established in 1989.
-The PNT achieves its mission through three main avenues: advocacy, preservation and education, awareness and outreach.
-Through her advocacy efforts, Princess Dana works to place cultural heritage at the center of tourism and development policies and programs locally, regionally and internationally.
-She has spoken at international conferences throughout the world and contributed to influencing the language of tourism and development to include heritage, culture and preservation as key components.
+The PNT achieves its mission through three main avenues: advocacy, preservation and education, awareness, and outreach.
+Through her advocacy efforts, Princess Dana works to place cultural heritage at the center of tourism and development policies and programs locally, regionally, and internationally.
+She has spoken at international conferences throughout the world and contributed to influencing the language of tourism and development to include heritage, culture, and preservation as key components.
 Princess Dana's efforts have resulted in global partnerships to promote heritage preservation and sustainable tourism.

-in 2010, PNT launched an innovative cultural education and awareness program for children, youth and teachers.
-The program is designed to empower young leaders to identify with their heritage, become responsible tourism entrepreneurs and committed protectors of Petra's significance and integrity.
-PNT is the only organization in Jordan and the wider Middle East that successfully offers a substantial, systematic and structured heritage education program for youth.
+in 2010, PNT launched an innovative cultural education and awareness program for children, youth, and teachers.
+The program is designed to empower young leaders to identify with their heritage and become responsible tourism entrepreneurs and committed protectors of Petra's significance and integrity.
+PNT is the only organization in Jordan and the wider Middle East that successfully offers a substantial, systematic, and structured heritage education program for youth.
 The program was recognized in 2017 for its innovative and excellent contribution to sustainable tourism at the UNWTO 13th Awards ceremony in Madrid.

 Since 2008, Princess Dana has chaired the Board of the Petra National Foundation, a US-based 501-c3 organization working to promote awareness of the world heritage values of Petra and to support projects and programs that protect and preserve the site.

-Since the early 1990s, Princess Dana has worked to promote cultural heritage preservation, education and sustainable development in various capacities in the three sectors: private, public and civil society, both in Jordan and in the United States.
-She participated in the establishment of a number of non-governmental organizations, locally and internationally, to promote heritage preservation and environmental protection.
+Since the early 1990s, Princess Dana has worked to promote cultural heritage preservation, education, and sustainable development in various capacities in the three sectors: private, public, and civil society, both in Jordan and in the United States.
+She participated in the establishment of several non-governmental organizations, locally and internationally, to promote heritage preservation and environmental protection.